-On July 28, 2022, as part of the RTO transaction (Note 14) FLMI and QLM merged together, and as QLM did not constitute a business as defined under IFRS 3, the merger was treated as an acquisition under IFRS 2, where the difference between the consideration given by FLMI to acquire the QLM and the net asset value of QLM was allocated to QLM's only non-monetary exploration and evaluation asset.
-The Company issued \$6,180,000 common shares for the acquisition of QLM of which 800,000 common shares were held in escrow at the acquisition date (Note 6) and will be released over a period 36 months after the completion of the RTO (Notes 6 and 14).
+On July 28, 2022, concurrent with the RTO transaction (Note 14) FLMI and QLM merged together.
+As QLM did not constitute a business as defined under IFRS 3, the merger was treated as an acquisition under IFRS 2, where the difference between the consideration given by FLMI to acquire the QLM, and the net asset value of QLM was allocated to QLM's only non-monetary asset.
+The Company issued 6,180,000 common shares for the acquisition of QLM of which 800,000 common shares were held in escrow at the acquisition date (Note 6) and will be released over a period 36 months after the completion of the RTO (Notes 6 and 14).
 The Company allocated a discount of \$92,000 to the escrow shares.